-Spanish Netherlands, 1620s: raised by her father Lucas to know her mind, Antonia sees everything that goes on in her world – all the rivalries and jealousy that course through the artists’ studios and workshops of Antwerp.
-Drawn into the lively household of the great painter Rubens whose work her father engraves for a living, Antonia begins to see a life of colour and possibility for herself – until Lucas entrusts her with a secret which will alter the course of their family’s future.
+Spanish Netherlands, 1620s: Raised by her father Lucas to know her mind, Antonia Vorsterman sees everything that goes on in her world – all the rivalries and jealousy that course through the artists’ studios and workshops of Antwerp.
+Drawn into the lively household of the artist Peter Paul Rubens, whose work her father engraves for a living, Antonia begins to see a life of colour and possibility for herself – until Lucas entrusts her with a terrible secret that will alter the course of their family’s future.

-Belgium, present day: haunted by the recent loss of her mother, art historian Charlotte’s move to Antwerp is ostensibly to research her hero, Baroque artist Rubens, and also to seek answers about the father she has never met.
-But a startling discovery hidden inside an old folio turns Charlotte’s quiet life into a dangerous hunt for the truth.
-Nothing is as it appears in the shadowy cloisters of the university, where ambition, obsession and violence run deep, she becomes certain of one thing – no one can be trusted.
+Belgium, present day: Haunted by the recent loss of her mother, art historian Charlotte Hubert moves to Antwerp is research her hero, the Baroque master Rubens, and to seek answers about the father she’s never met.
+But a startling discovery hidden inside an ancient map folio turns Charlotte’s quiet academic life into a dangerous hunt for long-lost treasures, missing for 400 years.
+In the shadowy cloisters of the university, where ambition, obsession and violence run deep, she becomes certain of one thing – no one can be trusted.

-De Graveur, the Dutch translation of The Engraver’s Secret, was published in February 2022 by Horizon Publishing.
-It is available in the Netherlands and Belgium as paperback, e-book and audiobook from major booksellers in the Netherlands and Belgium.
+De Graveur, the Dutch translation of The Engraver’s Secret, was published in February 2022 by Horizon Publishing in Antwerp.
+It is available in the Netherlands and Belgium as paperback, e-book and audiobook from all major bookstores and online booksellers.